DMW007/ansible-websphere/README.md

 # README
 A set of Ansible modules that lets you manage IBM packages and WebSphere resources

+## Motivation of this fork
+Unfortunately, the [original repository](https://github.com/amimof/ansible-websphere) hasn't been maintenanced for years.
+I'm using this module to automatically deploy HCL Connections and found some bugs.
+This project should fix them, so that it can be used to deploy CNX.
+It's also ported to Python 3, where the original one [only runs on 2 without modifications](https://github.com/amimof/ansible-websphere/issues/17).

 ## Getting started

 Copy the folder `library` in this repo to your playbook directory or to [`ANSIBLE_LIBRARY`](http://docs.ansible.com/ansible/latest/intro_configuration.html#library)